lllyasviel/stable-diffusion-webui-forge/README.md

 Without any cmd flag, Forge can run SDXL with 4GB vram and SD1.5 with 2GB vram.

 **The only one flag that you may still need** is `--always-offload-from-vram` (This flag will make things **slower**).
 This option will let Forge always unload models from VRAM.
-This can be useful is you use multiple software together and want Forge to use less VRAM and give some vram to other software, or when you are using some old extensions that will compete vram with Forge, or (very rarely) when you get OOM.
+This can be useful if you use multiple software together and want Forge to use less VRAM and give some vram to other software, or when you are using some old extensions that will compete vram with Forge, or (very rarely) when you get OOM.

 If you really want to play with cmd flags, you can additionally control the GPU with: